Team & Partners

 Sahar Halaimzai

-Sahar Halaimzai is the Deputy Director of the Civic Engagement Project.
-She is an Associate at LSE IDEAS’s Conflict and Civicness Research Group, where she co-leads PEACEREP’s Afghanistan Research Network and Non-Resident Senior Fellow at Atlantic Council South Asia Centre.
-With over 15 years in human rights and freedom of expression, she co-founded the Afghan peace campaign, Time4RealPeace, advocating for inclusive peace negotiations.
-Sahar was the head of campaigns and communications at PEN International for seven years.
-She is a strategic advisor for Uplift Afghanistan and sits on the board of Omid International, SRMO and Counterpoints Arts.
+Sahar Halaimzai, former Deputy Director, is Chief Advisor to the Civic Engagement Project (CEP) and an Associate at LSE IDEAS’s Conflict and Civicness Research Group, where she co-led the Afghanistan Research Network.
+Sahar played a central role in shaping CEP’s evolution, developing its early approach to mobilisation and communications in an increasingly complex world.
+Her work helped ground CEP’s practice in civic leadership, creative advocacy, and collective agency.
+With over fifteen years of experience in human rights, peacebuilding, and freedom of expression, she co-founded the Afghan peace campaign Time4RealPeace, which advocated for inclusive peace negotiations.
+Previously, she served as Head of Campaigns and Communications at PEN International for seven years.
 In 2020, she won the London Writers Award and is working on her first manuscript.

 Metra Mehran

-As the former scholarship director of the USAID Women Scholarship Endowment Program, she oversaw the largest educational initiative of its kind in Afghanistan, providing STEM scholarships to women.
-Her expertise also extends to managing a wide array of projects for international NGOs, focusing on women’s rights and empowerment.
+She previously served as a Fellow at New York University’s Center for Global Affairs and as a lecturer on international development at Afghanistan’s Ministry of Foreign Affairs.
+As Scholarship Director of the USAID Women’s Scholarship Endowment Program, she oversaw the largest educational initiative of its kind in Afghanistan, providing STEM scholarships to women.
+She has also managed a wide range of programmes for international NGOs focused on women’s rights and empowerment.

 Rahela Sidiqi